Calvin Levels

-Calvin Levels (born September 30, 1954 in Cleveland, Ohio) is an American film actor.
+Calvin Levels (born September 30, 1954) is an American film actor.
 In 1984, he won a Theatre World Award and was nominated for both the Tony Award for Best Performance by a Leading Actor in a Play and the Drama Desk Award for Outstanding Featured Actor in a Play for his portrayal of Calvin Jefferson in Open Admissions.
 Levels is known for his roles in the films The Atlanta Child Murders (1985), Adventures in Babysitting (1987), Johnny Suede (1991), and Hellbound (1994).
+For his role in The Atlanta Child Murders, Levels had to drastically change his diet and quit exercising, which he said took months to undo.